ponylang/pony-tutorial/docs/reference-capabilities/aliasing.md

   var b: Wombat iso = a // Not allowed!
 ```

 Here we have some function that gets passed an isolated Wombat.
-If we try to alias `a` by assigning it to `b`, we'll be breaking reference capability guarantees so the compiler will stop us.
+If we try to alias `a` by assigning it to `b`, we'll be breaking reference capability guarantees, so the compiler will stop us.
+Instead, we can only store aliases that are compatible with the original capability.

 __What can I alias an `iso` as?__ Since an `iso` says no other variable can be used by _any_ actor to read from or write to that object, we can only create aliases to an `iso` that can neither read nor write.
-Fortunately, we've got a reference capability that does exactly that: `tag`.
+Fortunately, we have a reference capability that does exactly that: `tag`.
 So we can do this and the compiler will be happy:

 ```pony
 fun test(a: Wombat iso) =>
   var b: Wombat tag = a // Allowed!
 ```

 __What about aliasing `trn`?__ Since a `trn` says no other variable can be used by _any_ actor to write to that object, we need something that doesn't allow writing but also doesn't prevent our `trn` variable from writing.
-Fortunately, we've got a reference capability that does that too: `box`.
+Fortunately, we have a reference capability that does that too: `box`.
 So we can do this and the compiler will be happy:

 ```pony
 fun test(a: Wombat trn) =>